LAEQ/Assisted-MapMatching/HELP.md

 ```

 ## Translations
-- Add new files i18n/qm3.pro and then run the two following lines
+- Add files to be parsed in i18n/qm3.pro.
+Run the two following commands.

-| Make sure you have the qt tools installed before running the following commands

 ```bash
 # generate ts files and qm files